hocinemediani/Ignition/README.md

 # A C-written distributed platform for Jetson Orin Nanos.

-It follows a simple Client --> Orchestrator --> Workers model, where multiple clients submit tasks in the form of a file and a model to use, and get the result back through the terminal.
+It follows a simple Client --> Orchestrator --> Workers model, where multiple clients submit tasks in the form of a .cu file, and get the result back through the terminal.

-## Each client can either :
+## Each client submits a file that has to follow strict rules :
-- Submit a new model to the workers, by sending a model.onnx file and an inference.cpp file.
-- Use an existing model on their data, by sending it.
+- The file has to be a .cu file to fully use the power of the worker cards,
+- The file must compile, as the workers will do the compilation and execution jobs,
+- The file must output the desired results in the terminal for the cards to send it back.
 The resulting task also has a priority attached, given by the client depending on the priority of the task.

 ## Orchestrator functioning :